Skip to main content

 Usage

-A "Draft" is a collection of financial changes that can be named and saved as a Draft.
+A "Draft" is a collection Asset-Map changes that can be named and saved as a Draft, but not committed to the client's map.
 A planner can create a number of Drafts for a household's Asset-Map, any one of which can be displayed with a few clicks.
 The option to commit instrument changes allows the advisor to implement the agreed-upon changes to the client's map.

 👉Get Started